✨ Software.com is now Antenna. Read more →

 Organization admins can create Admin API keys in the Claude console.

-Add your Admin API key to app.software.com
+Add your Admin API key to app.antenna.dev

 Go to Settings > Connected Apps, find Claude Code, click Connect, paste in your Admin API key, and save the configuration.